kirsten4ester/GranadaTrivia/README.md

 ### PART 2:  -- day 2 Dec 9
 Set your html & CSS
+design home page, complete wireframe

 ### PART 3: *** day 3 - 5 (Dec 10-12)
-Incorporating your JavaScript
+Writing  JavaScript
 Figuring scorability

-BRONZE: questions are printed.
-Player selects/ inputs answer.
-Modal pops up for each separate question with a congrats/ not quite also offer short excerpt of information
+Make responsive!!

+BRONZE:
+questions + answer choices are printed.
+Player selects/ inputs answer (butttons).
 Heavy in HTML/ CSS with detail to design.
 Using pictures of Granada to represent each cooresponding questions.
 Javascript to create click events for selecting answers to multiple choice questions (?)

 SILVER:
+set a timer

 GOLD:
+Implement a "hint" feature (?) -- click/popup
-choose to play in english or in spanish ..
+incorporate modals with corresponding pictures and informative excerpt --> Modal pops up for each separate question with a congrats/ not quite also offer short excerpt of information choose to play in english or in spanish ..
-After game, lead to second set of questions on la alhambra Implement a "hint" feature (?) -- click/popup
+After game, lead to second set of questions on la alhambra

 Questions//
-What formatting do I want to make each page transition to the next?